sinamalakouti/CDDMSL/README.md

 - Example for training a real-to-artistic generalization is available in faster_rcnn_voc.sh An example for training an adverse-weather generalization is available in faster_rcnn_city.sh

-## Acknowledgement
-This repo is based on Detectron2 and RegionCLIP repositories.

 ## Inference
+During training, we evaluate all source and target domains.
+However, for inference only, please set the weights of the modules and add the flag --eval-only in the bash file.

 # Other Information
 - For training the CLIPCAP  model, please refer to https://github.com/rmokady/CLIP_prefix_caption
 - For training/inference of the RegionCLIP pre-trained model, please refer to https://github.com/microsoft/RegionCLIP

+## Acknowledgement
+This repo is based on Detectron2 and RegionCLIP repositories.